YasserHassan03/RISCV-CPU/README.md

 ### Constant delay between red lights

 While testing, we thought that the lights were cycling through too quickly, not giving us a chance to properly see if our implementation was correct so we implemented a constant delay to allow us to see the light cycling better.
 To do this, we set a register s3 equal to a constant we decided on through trial and error.
 We then counted up from 0 in a register a1.
-We continued to count untill the value in a1 was equal to the value in s3 before then resetting a1 and jumping back to the fsm subroutine.
+We continued to count until the value in a1 was equal to the value in s3 before then resetting a1 and jumping back to the fsm subroutine.

 ``` assembly
 count: